-Dr. Robert Blaine is the senior executive and director for the National League of Cities’ Institute for Youth, Education and Families (YEF Institute.)
+Dr. Robert Blaine is the senior executive & director of the Center for Leadership, Education, Advancement, and Development (LEAD).
 For more than two decades, the YEF Institute has empowered thousands of municipal leaders across America to take bold actions, leading to better outcomes and greater equity for all children, youth and families in their communities.

 Most recently, Dr. Blaine served as the City of Jackson’s Chief Administrative Officer under Mayor Chokwe Lumumba.
 In that role, he oversaw the City’s 2,200 employees and managed an annual budget of more than $500 million.
 Dr. Blaine also led the development and efficient implementation of the City of Jackson’s Strategic Plan which promotes a “dignity economy” – an economic model in which municipal investments are made towards the inherit dignity of every citizen in Jackson through early childhood success, financial empowerment and equitable workforce development.